Fingerprint & Photograph Destruction

 • A local file closure only applies to records of non-convictions.
 A record suspension application must be filed with the Parole Board of Canada in relation to convictions.

-• Records to be destroyed are limited to biometric data only i.e., fingerprints, photographs and the record of the disposition.
+• Records to be destroyed are limited to fingerprints, photographs and the record of the disposition only.
 Reports pertaining to the incident/arrest will not be destroyed.
 These documents are subject to retention under the Niagara Regional Police Service Retention Bylaw.

-The fingerprint and photograph destruction fee of $50.00 is non-refundable, and destruction is not guaranteed.
+The fingerprint & photograph destruction fee of $50.00 is non-refundable, and destruction is not guaranteed.

 IMPORTANT NOTICE